marsf/likelihoodlist-spec/likelihood-list-spec.md

  - catC: ITEM1, ITEM7,(ITEM4\*)	// 0.333 = 0.333 + 0.333 / 2
  - catB: ITEM3, ITEM6, ITEM7	// 0.444 = 0.667 + 0.333 + 0.333 / 3

+Notes:
- '{}': uncategorized or root items can be omitted.
+- '{}': uncategorized or root items can be omitted.
- '\*' : excepted items can be omitted.
+- '\*' : excepted items can be omitted.

 ### Map view (sorted by order and category name)